The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 ## 1. Install GoDot
 Install GoDot is possible from Steam application or from [GoDot 3.0 download](https://godotengine.org/download/windows) web.
 In the web appears the normal version (GDScript) and mono version (C# support).<br>
-Currently a beta version that support typed programming can be downloaded from [GoDot 3.1 download](https://downloads.tuxfamily.org/godotengine/3.1/beta1/)
+Currently a beta version that support typed programming can be downloaded from [GoDot 3.1 download](https://downloads.tuxfamily.org/godotengine/3.1/beta1/)<br>
+GoDot use a own language based in Python, it is GDScript.

 ## 2. Variables
 The variables are a symbol/tag to represent a number value, text, sprite(image) or object, are declared with **var** keyword.<br>